arangodb/docs/3.5/aql/operators.md

 - `IN` test if a value is contained in an array
 - `NOT IN` test if a value is not contained in an array
 - `LIKE` tests if a string value matches a pattern
+- `NOT LIKE` tests if a string value does not match a pattern
 - `=~` tests if a string value matches a regular expression
 - `!~` tests if a string value does not match a regular expression